rainonej/Sparse-Dictionary-Learning/README.md

 ```

 Have a image_paths.yaml file which contains the paths to the training images.
+You will be asked to enter the path to this file after --image_paths
 ```azure
 # This is the image_paths.yaml file.
 It contains a list of all the paths that the training images will be pulled from.
 paths: